viam-modules/event-manager/README.md

 "preset" is a string specifying the name of the preset message to send.

 "to" is a list of phone numbers or email addresses.

+"include_image" - whether to include an image of the event (if available) in the SMS.
+Default is true.

 ##### actions